Advertising for Smallholdings, Land, Equestrian, Off-grid houses, Self-sufficiency homes and Rural properties

 If the sun is low, take your picture with the sun behind you to avoid shadows.
 Try not to include a shadow of yourself in your picture!

 Absolutely, don't use old photos on your advert.
 There is nothing more depressing than travelling for hours to view a property which appears to have tidy outbuildings and facilities to arrive and find that the buildings are falling down and the facilites and overgrown with weeds.
 The same applies to the house.
 If you have repainted a room then take a new photo.

 Look critically through each picture before you add them to your advert.

 Once you have written about the main rooms in the house.
 Have a good think about the other parts of your property.
 You may be using a barn as stables, but what else could it be used for?
 There may be some really obvious examples which you could use to give your potential viewers ideas.
 You may have some hardstanding which could be used for winter turnout for horses?
 You may have a large building which could be a base for a business or potential as extra accomodation?
-Properties with land have are bought by the people who use them in so many different ways.
+Properties with land are bought by people who use them in so many different ways.
 As the current owner, you have the local knowledge to give any other useful info on your advert to help attract a diverse audience.

 Fixed cost, no commission.